brianssparetime/blog/content/posts/canon-L1-review/index.md

 title: Review of Canon L1 Rangefinder from 1957

 date: 2020-12-14
-image: DSC00360.jpg
+image: DSC00374 front.jpg
 description: Who needs a lightmeter anyways?
 tags:
   - photography
   - camera-review
 ---

 The <a href="https://www.canonrangefinder.org/Canon_L1_L3.htm">Canon L1</a> is a rangefinder first produced in 1957.
 It sits nicely between the earlier rangefinders that were basically Barnack Leica clones, and the later more fully features ones like the Canon P, Canon 7, and Canonette series.
-As such, it combines the small size and good looks of the Leica clones (like the earlier <a href= "https://www.canonrangefinder.org/Canon_IVSB.htm">Canon IVSB</a>), with some quality of life features from the later models (like a rewind crank, back instead of bottom loading, faster speeds, and a metal shutter, though mine is cloth).
+As such, it combines the small size and good looks of the Leica clones (like the earlier <a href= "https://www.canonrangefinder.org/Canon_IVSB.htm">Canon IVSB</a>), with some quality of life features from the later models (like a rewind crank, back instead of bottom loading, faster speeds, and a metal shutter, though mine has cloth).
 The L1 was a lower cost version (lacking a self timer) of what in 1958 became the <a href="https://www.canonrangefinder.org/Canon_VL_VL2.htm">Canon V</a> series.
+I like that the branding on the L1 and VL cameras is understated - the VI, P, and 7 series all have a giant Canon logo on the front.

-<v-img src="DSC00360.jpg" alt="bar" :dirp="dir"></v-img>
+<v-img src="DSC00374 front.jpg" alt="bar" :dirp="dir"></v-img>
-<v-img src="DSC00362.jpg" alt="bar" :dirp="dir"></v-img>
+<v-img src="DSC00373 top.jpg" alt="bar" :dirp="dir"></v-img>
-<v-img src="DSC00361.jpg" alt="bar" :dirp="dir"></v-img>
+<v-img src="DSC00376 back.jpg" alt="bar" :dirp="dir"></v-img>

 This camera has speeds up to 1/1000th, a lever wind, rangefinder selector that switches between 50mm, 35m, and a zoomed in focusing mode that is about 135mm (though I've only ever used it on 50mm).
 The rangefinder and viewfinders are through a single window, unlike early Leicas.